smkent/3d/docs/getting-started/printer-setup.md

 * Move the piece of paper slightly while it is underneath the nozzle.
 It should move freely with no resistance.
-* While still slightly moving the paper under the nozzle, lower the Z offset by 0.05 millimeters at a time until you s tart to feel resistance while moving the paper.
+* While still slightly moving the paper under the nozzle, lower the Z offset by 0.05 millimeters at a time until you start to feel resistance while moving the paper.
 * Slide the paper out from underneath the nozzle.
 You should feel some resistance, but the paper should not rip or tear.
 If it does, the nozzle is